Updated August 2023

-Health Insurance Marketplaces (also called exchanges) provide a way for people to buy affordable health coverage on their own.
+The ACA marketplaces (also called exchanges) provide a way for people to buy affordable health coverage on their own.
 Health insurance plans available through the marketplace have to meet standards for the charges that people enrolled in the plan pay when they use medical care, which are known as cost-sharing charges.
-The following Q&A describes the different kinds of cost-sharing charges that plans may impose and provides details on the standards that plans available to individuals and families through the marketplace must meet.
+The following FAQ describes the different kinds of cost-sharing charges that plans may impose and provides details on the standards that plans available to individuals and families through the health insurance marketplaces must meet.

 What is a cost-sharing charge?